OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/dividend.md

 ---
 title: dividend
-description: The 'dividend' feature of the OpenBB library allows optimized weight allocation in portfolio based on dividend yield.
+description: "The 'dividend' feature of the OpenBB library allows optimized weight" allocation in portfolio based on dividend yield.
 The document offers detailed examples and parameters of the implementation.
 keywords: